-Statute specifies the advisory council meets at the will of the chair, who is selected by the advisory council, but does not specify how often the council must meet.10 As a result, the advisory council has met only six times in 19 years and has gone extended periods of time without meeting.
-Even though the advisory council has met infrequently and had minimal impact, UIL has spent about \$11,000 for council members' travel and per diem expenses.
+Statute specifies the advisory council meets at the will of the chair, who is selected by the advisory council, but does not specify how often the council must meet.
+As a result, the advisory council has met only six times in 19 years and has gone extended periods of time without meeting.
+Even though

+The advisory council has met only six times in 19 years. the advisory council has met infrequently and had minimal impact, UIL has spent about \$11,000 for council members' travel and per diem expenses.